Tips to Find an Internship in Canada from our Internship Specialist

 The dress code can vary from workplace to workplace, so it is important that you ask your employer about the dress code before you begin your internship.
 The most standard dress code for many workplaces is business or business casual.
 Better to dress more formally than less!

-And finally, what kind of advice would you give a student for a successful internship?
+Finally, what kind of advice would you give a student for a successful internship?

 Make sure you do as much research as possible before you arrive.
 Practicing little things such as maintaining eye contact, posture, confidence when speaking and thinking on the spot will all assist you with your interview process.
 Even if you feel nervous, there is a saying where we say “Fake it until you make it!” which basically means, that even if you are scared, try to act confident and smile, and you will have success!